wsayer1/foundit-family/docs/components/ItemCard.md

 ### Skeleton State

 `ItemCardSkeleton` component provides:
-- Animated pulse placeholder for image
+- Individual `animate-pulse` on each placeholder element (not on outer container, to prevent layout expansion)
-- Animated text placeholders
+- `w-full` on outer container to match `ItemCard` width behavior
-- Animated avatar and metadata placeholders
+- Matching dimensions and padding to real cards for zero layout shift
-- Matching dimensions to real cards
+- Static (non-animated) separator dots and freshness bar background for visual stability

 ## Edge Cases